 If you had asked me about WordPress plugins when I started blogging, I would have looked at you with a blank stare.
 At the time, I was using the dot-com version of WordPress, meaning plugins weren’t available to me.
 Plugins were just a mystery to me.
 Now, they are literally a daily part of my life.
 They control much of what happens on this blog, besides the basic structure.
-I’ve loved discovering new WordPress plugins and the reality that I can do just about anything on this blog with the help of a plugin.
-Since they’ve become such an important part of how I run my blog, I wanted to share with you a few of my favorite WordPress plugins.
+I’ve loved discovering the new best WordPress plugins and the reality that I can do just about anything on this blog with the help of a plugin.
+Since they’ve become such an important part of how I run my blog, I wanted to share with you a few of the best WordPress plugins for your blog.

 This is definitely one of the most popular WordPress plugins out there.
 SEO is so important to a blog, and this plugin makes it easy to optimize my posts to make sure search engines are finding them.
 I make sure the focus keyword, SEO title, and meta description for each post, and I don’t publish a post until Yoast has given me the green light that it’s well-optimized.